-Fields, Dehmlow & Vessels is representing those who have been injured by Xarelto® or died as a result of taking Xarelto®.
+Fields, Dehmlow & Vessels is representing those who have been injured by or dies as a result of taking Xarelto®.
 Ethan Vessels is a Xarelto personal injury attorney licensed in both Ohio and West Virginia.

-All anti-coagulant drugs, blood-thinning drugs, can cause bleeding.
+All anti-coagulant, blood-thinning drugs, can cause bleeding.
 However, doctors have traditionally been able to control bleeding events for patients taking warfarin with the administration of vitamin K.

-Unfortunately, there is no antidote to Xarelto® if uncontrolled bleeding occurs.
+Unfortunately, there is no antidote to Xarelto if uncontrolled bleeding occurs.
 There is no reversal agent, leaving doctors unable to control bleeding in many cases.
 This has resulted in a significant increase in the number of adverse events involving severe hemorrhages and deaths.
-Significantly, in the original label, Xarelto’s manufacturers failed to warn the public and prescribing doctors of this problem.
-In fact, in our opinion, the warnings associated with Xarelto remain inadequate.
+In the original label, Xarelto’s manufacturers failed to warn the public and prescribing doctors of this problem.
+In our opinion, the warnings associated with Xarelto remain inadequate.

 Contact an Ohio and WV Xarelto Personal Injury Attorney Today!

 Those who have been injured by Xarelto are now filing lawsuits across the United States.
 Our firm is accepting these cases.
-If you, or your loved one, have suffered serious injury or death, because of a bleeding incident while taking Xarelto®, please call us at 740-374-5346.
-There is no fee for the consultation, and there is no fee if there is no recovery.
-Contact us today!
+If you know someone who has suffered serious injury or death because of a bleeding incident while taking Xarelto, please call us at 740-374-5346.